Will Baylor cover the spread vs. Michigan State? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When it scores more than 67.6 points, Michigan State is 3-4 against the spread and 4-3 overall.
+- When Baylor scores more than 64.8 points, it is 5-2 against the spread and 9-0 overall.

 Bet on this or any college basketball matchup at BetMGM